karabaja4/mimejs/README.md

 ### Extensions

 Use this object to configure the command used when a specific extension is detected in the file name.
-Separate the extension list by a comma `,`
+Separate the extension list by a comma.
+Extensions have a priority over MIME types.

 Example:
 ```json